titanXL/jQueryPlugins/README.md

 A sample character counting plugin, with a sample API

 plugin name: charCounter
+Options:
-options: maxlength prop on the element
+1. maxlength prop on the element
-options: destroy - destroies the plugin
+2. destroy - destroies the plugin